FredHutch/community_groups/python_coding.md

 # Python coding group

-The R coding group meets on Fridays from noon to 1 pm in the Coop Lab (M1-B406).
+The Python coding group meets on Fridays from noon to 1 pm in the Coop Lab (M1-B406).
 All Fred Hutch and SCCA employees are welcome to attend!

 Please see [this issue](https://github.com/FredHutch/community_groups/issues/5) to add ideas for these meetings.